CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 Portable files are unsigned, single-executable PE overlays, and depend on the maintained system WebView2 runtime.
 MSI packages are per-machine products with `runtime.zip` as an immutable Tauri resource and embedded WebView2 bootstrapper mode by default.
-Signing is deliberately absent on this host and the CI workflow fails closed when signing is requested without a valid certificate.
+Signing is deliberately absent: local and CI builds produce unsigned workflow artifacts only.

 ## DILIGENT reference comparison